bytescale/bytescale-upload-widget-react/BUILD.md

 # Building From Source

-This repository contains a hot-reloading sandbox for developing the `@upload-io/react-uploader` NPM package.
+This repository contains a hot-reloading sandbox for developing the `react-uploader` NPM package.

 ## Prerequisites